ceph/ceph/doc/radosgw/multisite.rst

 .. versionadded:: Jewel

-A single zone configuration typically consists of one zone group containing one zone and one or more `ceph-radosgw` instances where you may load-balance gateway client requests between the instances.
-In a single zone configuration, typically multiple gateway instances point to a single Ceph storage cluster.
-However, Kraken supports several multi-site configuration options for the Ceph Object Gateway:
+A single-zone configuration typically consists of (1) one "zone group", which contains one zone and (2) one or more `ceph-radosgw` instances between which gateway client requests are load-balanced.
+In a typical single-zone configuration, multiple gateway instances make use of a single Ceph storage cluster.

+Beginning with the Kraken release, Ceph supports several multi-site configurations for the Ceph Object Gateway:

-- **Multi-zone:** A more advanced configuration consists of one zone group and multiple zones, each zone with one or more `ceph-radosgw` instances.
+- **Multi-zone:** A more advanced topology, the "multi-zone" configuration, is possible.
+This multi-zone configuration consists of one zone group and multiple zones, with each zone comprising one or more `ceph-radosgw` instances.
 Each zone is backed by its own Ceph Storage Cluster.
-Multiple zones in a zone group provides disaster recovery for the zone group should one of the zones experience a significant failure.
-In Kraken, each zone is active and may receive write operations.
-In addition to disaster recovery, multiple active zones may also serve as a foundation for content delivery networks.
+The presence of multiple zones in a given zone group provides disaster recovery for that zone group in the event that one of the zones experiences a significant failure.
+Beginning with Kraken, each zone is active and can receive write operations.
+A multi-zone configuration with multiple active zones enhances disaster recovery and can also be used as a foundation for content delivery networks.

-- **Multi-zone-group:** Formerly called 'regions', Ceph Object Gateway can also support multiple zone groups, each zone group with one or more zones.
-Objects stored to zones in one zone group within the same realm as another zone group will share a global object namespace, ensuring unique object IDs across zone groups and zones.
+- **Multi-zone-groups:** Formerly called 'regions'.
+Ceph Object Gateway supports multiple zone groups, with each zone group containing one or more zones.
+Objects that are stored to zones in one zone group within the same realm as another zone group share a global object namespace, which ensures unique object IDs across zone groups and zones.

-- **Multiple Realms:** In Kraken, the Ceph Object Gateway supports the notion of realms, which can be a single zone group or multiple zone groups and a globally unique namespace for the realm.
-Multiple realms provide the ability to support numerous configurations and namespaces.
+- **Multiple Realms:** Beginning with the Kraken Ceph release, the Ceph Object Gateway supports something called "realms".
+Realms have a globally unique namespace and can be a either a single-zone group or multiple-zone groups.
+  Multiple realms provide support for multiple configurations and namespaces.

-Replicating object data between zones within a zone group looks something like this:
+The replication of object data between zones within a zone group looks something like this:

 .. image:: ../images/zone-sync2.png
    :align: center